Advanced Micro Devices, Inc. (NASDAQ:AMD) Holdings Lowered by Clarius Group LLC

-Clarius Group LLC reduced its holdings in Advanced Micro Devices, Inc. (NASDAQ:AMD – Get Rating) by 7.6% during the first quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+Clarius Group LLC trimmed its stake in shares of Advanced Micro Devices, Inc. (NASDAQ:AMD – Get Rating) by 7.6% during the first quarter, according to its most recent filing with the Securities and Exchange Commission.
 The institutional investor owned 16,241 shares of the semiconductor manufacturer’s stock after selling 1,343 shares during the quarter.
-Clarius Group LLC’s holdings in Advanced Micro Devices were worth $1,592,000 at the end of the most recent quarter.
+Clarius Group LLC’s holdings in Advanced Micro Devices were worth $1,592,000 as of its most recent filing with the Securities and Exchange Commission.

-A number of other hedge funds and other institutional investors have also made changes to their positions in AMD.
+Other hedge funds and other institutional investors also recently made changes to their positions in the company.
+My Personal CFO LLC raised its position in shares of Advanced Micro Devices by 2,900.0% during the 4th quarter.
+My Personal CFO LLC now owns 180 shares of the semiconductor manufacturer’s stock worth $405,000 after buying an additional 174 shares in the last quarter.
+Samalin Investment Counsel LLC raised its position in shares of Advanced Micro Devices by 112.5% during the 1st quarter.
+Samalin Investment Counsel LLC now owns 340 shares of the semiconductor manufacturer’s stock worth $37,000 after buying an additional 180 shares in the last quarter.
 Duncker Streett & Co.
-Inc. bought a new stake in shares of Advanced Micro Devices in the 4th quarter worth approximately $28,000.
-Western Pacific Wealth Management LP raised its holdings in shares of Advanced Micro Devices by 41.9% in the 4th quarter.
-Western Pacific Wealth Management LP now owns 545 shares of the semiconductor manufacturer’s stock worth $35,000 after purchasing an additional 161 shares in the last quarter.
-Grey Fox Wealth Advisors LLC bought a new stake in shares of Advanced Micro Devices in the 4th quarter worth approximately $37,000.
-Samalin Investment Counsel LLC raised its holdings in shares of Advanced Micro Devices by 112.5% in the 1st quarter.
-Samalin Investment Counsel LLC now owns 340 shares of the semiconductor manufacturer’s stock worth $37,000 after purchasing an additional 180 shares in the last quarter.
-Finally, First Manhattan Co. raised its holdings in shares of Advanced Micro Devices by 151.0% in the 3rd quarter.
-First Manhattan Co. now owns 615 shares of the semiconductor manufacturer’s stock worth $38,000 after purchasing an additional 370 shares in the last quarter.
+Inc. bought a new stake in shares of Advanced Micro Devices during the 4th quarter worth about $28,000.
+Lumature Wealth Partners LLC bought a new stake in shares of Advanced Micro Devices during the 1st quarter worth about $48,000.
+Finally, FNY Investment Advisers LLC raised its holdings in shares of Advanced Micro Devices by 5,000.0% in the 1st quarter.
+FNY Investment Advisers LLC now owns 510 shares of the semiconductor manufacturer’s stock worth $49,000 after purchasing an additional 500 shares in the last quarter.
 68.90% of the stock is currently owned by institutional investors.

 Analysts Set New Price Targets

 A number of analysts recently commented on AMD shares.
-Robert W. Baird boosted their target price on shares of Advanced Micro Devices from $100.00 to $170.00 in a report on Wednesday, June 14th.
-HSBC lifted their target price on shares of Advanced Micro Devices from $77.00 to $120.00 in a research report on Thursday, June 15th.
-KeyCorp lifted their target price on shares of Advanced Micro Devices from $110.00 to $150.00 in a research report on Monday, June 12th.
-Jefferies Financial Group lifted their target price on shares of Advanced Micro Devices from $100.00 to $145.00 in a research report on Wednesday, June 14th.
-Finally, Benchmark lifted their target price on shares of Advanced Micro Devices from $103.00 to $108.00 in a research report on Wednesday, May 3rd.
+BMO Capital Markets boosted their target price on shares of Advanced Micro Devices from $110.00 to $150.00 in a report on Wednesday, June 14th.
+Susquehanna boosted their target price on shares of Advanced Micro Devices from $120.00 to $145.00 in a report on Wednesday, June 14th.
+Stifel Nicolaus boosted their target price on shares of Advanced Micro Devices from $98.00 to $145.00 in a report on Wednesday, June 14th.
+Citigroup boosted their target price on shares of Advanced Micro Devices from $76.00 to $85.00 in a report on Wednesday, May 3rd.
+Finally, VNET Group reiterated a “maintains” rating on shares of Advanced Micro Devices in a report on Wednesday, May 3rd.
 One research analyst has rated the stock with a sell rating, nine have given a hold rating, twenty have given a buy rating and one has issued a strong buy rating to the company.
 Based on data from MarketBeat, the stock has an average rating of “Moderate Buy” and an average price target of $125.06.

 About Advanced Micro Devices